 Renters and Smoke-Free Multi-Housing

 Are you experiencing secondhand smoke coming into your unit from another source in your apartment building?
 You are not alone.
-Almost 50% of Minnesota renters say that secondhand smoke gets into their apartment from somewhere else.
-Of those experiencing secondhand smoke in their apartment, 37% say it bothers them "a lot" or "so much I'm thinking of moving."(1)
+Approximately 17% of Minnesota nonsmoking renters report smelling smoke somewhere in their home.(1)

 Even if you do not allow smoking in your unit, secondhand smoke can still find its way into your home.
 Secondhand smoke can drift through: